RanTongUTD/codex2/README.md

 - Extractive summarization utilities to compress long documents before querying.
 - A command-line interface for dataset inspection, evaluation, and summary export.

+## Completed Tasks

+The current release of the toolkit includes the following delivered tasks:

+- Implemented the `long_context_eval` Python package with dataset loading, retrieval, summarization, and baseline QA evaluation modules.
+- Curated a synthetic 2024–2025 sample dataset (`data/sample_dataset.json`) for immediate experimentation and testing.
+- Built a CLI (`long_context_eval.cli`) that surfaces dataset summaries, evaluation metrics, and extractive summaries through dedicated subcommands.
+- Added an automated smoke-test helper script (`scripts/run_cli_smoke_tests.py`) to exercise the CLI end-to-end and validate outputs.

 ## Getting Started

 Create a virtual environment and install the project in editable mode (optional):